Water Color Art

 Painting is not dead, nor should

-working with paint on canvas be considered anachronistic.
+working with paint on canvas be considered outdated.
 The tradition

-of painting is a continuing and developing one.
+of painting is a continuing and developing.
 Progress is yet to be

 made, building on the work of the great painters of the not-too-distant